himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 much of the *suggested* guidance found online.

 #### More Cores
+I tend to have workloads that can really benefit from multiple cores (and threads).
+For example, I run a bunch of virtual machines, often at the same time.
+While my server's 4 core Xeon handles day to day VMs just fine, it is nice to have a workstation with a bunch of cores to spread a virtualised cluster across.
+Beyond VMs, I compile code, compress/decompress packages of files, and occasionally encode audio/video files.
+All tasks that love more cores.

 #### Lots of Ram

 #### Fast Storage
 #### *Some* Gaming Ability
 #### Good Budget "Base", Ability to Upgrade